reswitched/reswitched.github.io/_posts/2018-11-14-ReswitchedWeekly20.md

 ## What Happened: CTCAer's Hekate

 - Hekate v4 was released!
 With it, support for chainloading was added, along with "Countless fixes and bugfixes" and other new features.
-- Hekate v4.1 brough full 6.0.0 support, backlight brightness and backup cancellation.
+- Hekate v4.1 brought full 6.0.0 support, backlight brightness and backup cancellation.
 - Hekate v4.2, the latest release supports wildcard kip loading, and cancellation of the backup verification process.

 ## What Happened: Atmosphère Custom Firmware